 Are any categories of worker (for example, fixed-term workers or workers on family leave) entitled to specific protection, other than protection from discrimination or harassment, on the termination of employment?

 Several regulations set out prohibitions against unfair terminations of employment.
-Regarding employees on parental leave, the Swedish Parent Leave Act sets forth that an employee’s employment may not be terminated based on grounds related to parental leave.
-The same applies to employees on leave due to studies according to the Employee Leave (Education) Act.
-If an employer terminates or summarily dismisses the employment of an employee on parental or study leave leave due to reasons that is in correlation with the leave, the termination or the summarily dismissal shall be declared invalid.
+Regarding employees on parental leave, the Swedish Parental Leave Act sets forth that an employment may not be terminated based on grounds related to parental leave.
+The same applies to employees on leave due to studies according to the Employee´s Right to Educational Leave Act.
+If an employer terminates or summarily dismisses the employment of an employee on parental or study leave due to reasons that is in correlation with the leave, the termination or the summary dismissal shall be declared invalid.

-According to the Union Representatives (Status in the Workplace) Act, union representatives have an additional protection against negative changes within the employment or terms of employment based on their assignment as union representative.
+According to the Trade Union Representatives Act, union representatives have additional protection against negative changes regarding their employment or terms of employment based on their assignment as union representative.
 Further, they may be exempted from the order of priority of termination in redundancy situations.

 Are workers who have made disclosures in the public interest (whistleblowers) entitled to any special protection from termination of employment?

 Swedish law sets forth protection for whistle blowers through the Whistleblowing Act.
 The legislation prohibits employers to take disciplinary measures against employees who disclose severe misconducts within the business of the employer.
 An employer who acts in breach of the legislation may be obligated to pay damages in accordance with the maximum amounts set out in the EPA, please see question 8 above.
-Further, a termination or summarily dismissal based on whistle blowing from the employee may be declared invalid due to lack of legal grounds for terminating the employment.
+Further, termination or summary dismissal based on whistleblowing from the employee may be declared invalid due to lack of legal grounds for terminating the employment.